rjspencer/docs/theming.md

 Events are grouped in the activity stream.

 supported
-:	a comma separated list of supported content types. defaults to all. available: audio, blog, blog_reposts, events, photos, statuses, status_reposts, videos
+:	a comma separated list of supported content types. defaults to all. available: audio, blog, blog_reposts, events, photos, statuses, status_reposts, videos, store

 groupPhotos
 :	should photos be grouped into album updates. defaults to true